-For example, suppose an investor in corporate debt instruments hedges his portfolio against changes in interest rates by selling interest rate futures.
-If interest rates fall, the prices of the debt instruments and futures will rise.
-Since futures were sold, the investor would suffer losses on the futures, but those losses would be offset by the gains on the debt instruments.
-If the debt instruments issuer defaults, though, the investor would have the losses on his futures position but no gains to offset the losses.
+For example, suppose an investor in corporate bonds hedges his portfolio against changes in interest rates by selling interest rate futures.
+If interest rates fall, the prices of the bond and futures will rise.
+Since futures were sold, the investor would suffer losses on the futures, but those losses would be offset by the gains on the bonds.
+If the bond issuer defaults, though, the investor would have the losses on his futures position but no gains to offset the losses.